Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/scenemanagement/using-networkscenemanager.md

 ```
 Really, if you take away the debug logging code the major differences are:
 - We store the Scene loaded when the server receives its local `SceneEventType.SceneEventType.LoadComplete` notification
-- When the `ProjectSceneManager.UnloadScene` method is invoked (_assuming this occurs outside of this class_) the `ProjectSceneManager.m_LoadedScene` is checked to make sure it is a valid scene and that it is indeed loaded before we invoke the `NetworkSceneManager.Unload` method.
+- When the `ProjectSceneManager.UnloadScene` method is invoked (_assuming this occurs outside of this class_) the `ProjectSceneManager.m_LoadedScene` is checked to make sure it's a valid scene and that it's indeed loaded before we invoke the `NetworkSceneManager.Unload` method.

 ### Scene Validation
 Sometimes you might need to prevent the server or client from loading a scene under certain conditions.
 Here are a few examples of when you might do this: